these Blueberry Smoothie Jars are super quick and easy, thanks to batch cooking. on the go, tasty meal prep smoothie! bonus: the best meal prep tools

 We love seeing your recipe photos and remakes - thank you!

+have breakfast or a post workout snack ready to go with these meal prep smoothies! super quick, easy, and delicious!
 Smoothies are highly customizable, so try this recipe as-is first, then swap in your favorite fruits, spices, or proteins for different versions.
 During the summer, I like to substitute half of the banana for peach slices.
-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases. nutrition calculations results vary by calculator, are for informational purposes only, and are not intended to replace medical advice or treatment.

 Freezer Friendly, 30 Minutes Or Less, Under 10 Ingredients, Vegan, Gluten Free, Soy Free, Nut Free, Oil Free, No Sugar Added